ukatc/AtLAST_sensitivity_calculator/docs/source/developer_guide/developing_the_application.rst

     FUTURE WORK: The ``atlast_sc`` package will be hosted on a publicly available server.
     Building and deploying the package should be automated using GitHub actions.

-The web client
+The Web Client
 --------------
 The web client can be run directly in your development environment from the command line.
 Alternatively, it can be run in a docker container.
 Instructions for each method are provided below.

-Running the web client directly
+Running the web client locally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Ensure you have created and activated the conda environment as per the instructions above.
+1. Ensure you have created and activated your environment as per the instructions above.
 2. Run the web client with the following command:

 .. code-block:: bash